qsamiot-ctrl/PERCYMAT/README.md

 ### Step 2: Performance & Topography Analysis

 * **Metrics:** Review the *Out-Of-Bag* validation parameters (AUC, PR-AUC, Brier Score, Emax, ICI).
-* **Odds Ratios:** Check the most predictive markers selected by the Elastic-Net regularization.
+* **Odds Ratios:** Check the Elastic-Net coefficients table to identify the most discriminative RFIs.
 * **Topography:** Click on individual points in the interactive UMAP/HDBSCAN chart to deeply explore intra-group Z-scores and analyze patients isolated by the *Isolation Forest*.

 ### Step 3: Patient Diagnosis

 1. Switch to the **2.
 DIAGNOSTIC** tab.
-2. Fill in the cytometric/biological values for your new patient (fields are dynamically adapted to your model markers).
+2. Fill in the RFI values for the new patient (input fields dynamically adapt to the markers included in your model).
-3. Click **"CALCULER PROBABILITÉ LLC"** to receive a calibrated risk score, a 95% Conformal Prediction set, and a local explanation chart (Log-Odds breakdown).
+3. Click **"CALCULER PROBABILITÉ LLC"** to receive a calibrated risk score, a 95% Conformal Prediction certainty set, and a local explanation chart (XAI).

 ---